vikanksh15/LoanPred-1/README.md

 # Contributors:
 This project was made as submission for a college course.
 It was made by me and my good friend/coder <b>Nimesh Srivastava</b>.
-Link to his Git-Hub profile is <a href="https://github.com/Nimesh-Srivastava">here</a>.
+Link to his GitHub profile is <a href="https://github.com/Nimesh-Srivastava">here</a>.

 # Motivation:
 <p>